Whistling Frog Tile Company

 A tradition in tile for over 30 years.

-Whistling Frog Tile Company was founded over 30 years ago in 1987 by artist and ceramist Richard Pruckler.
-Creative and artistically inclined by nature, Rick was inspired to start Whistling Frog Tile Company after a lifelong love of the arts and extensive experience and personal involvement in the field of ceramics.
-Rick was involved in countless projects and installation pieces, as well as decades of instructing students in the art of ceramics.
-Additionally, Rick had the unique experience of hand-crafting the look and feel of the contemporary vase designs and glaze formulas used today by Pewabic Pottery in Detroit.
-After moving on from this and other endeavors, Rick knew he wanted to find a place where he could allow his creativity and expertise to evolve unhindered.
-Thus, Whistling Frog Tile Company was born.
+Whistling Frog was founded in 1987 by Rick Pruckler.
+Creative by nature, he was involved in tile projects and installation pieces, like the People Mover murals in Detroit with Pewabic and the Michigan Welcome Center mural at the Ambassador Bridge with Hubert Massey, as well as years of instructing students in the art of ceramics.
+Additionally, he had the experience of hand-crafting the look and feel of the contemporary vase designs and glaze formulas used today by Pewabic Pottery in Detroit.
+After this, Rick knew he wanted to create a place where he could allow his artistic expertise to evolve unhindered.
+Thus, Whistling Frog Tile began.

-With this new-found freedom to create, Rick’s designs came to life, incorporating elements of nature, traditional technique, and beautiful contrast.
-His architectural tile work was equally striking, utilizing techniques, custom glaze formulas, and unique design elements to create aesthetically beautiful spaces and inspire the senses.
+With this new-found freedom to create, designs came to life, incorporating elements of nature, traditional technique, and beautiful contrast.
+The architectural tile work was equally striking, utilizing techniques, custom glaze formulas, and unique design elements to create aesthetically beautiful spaces and inspire the senses.

-Rick and Tonya value promoting appreciation and awareness for the environment, native wildflowers and plants, endangered species, historical places, communities and more through their unique designs.
-By celebrating and elevating their subject’s importance through art, Rick and Tonya create pieces with meaning and vitality.
-This level of passion and dedication provides the essence that goes into each of Whistling Frog Tile Company’s beautiful handmade items.
+Rick and Tonya value promoting appreciation and awareness for the environment, native wildflowers and plants, endangered species, historical places, and communities through their unique designs.
+By celebrating and elevating their subject’s importance through art, they create pieces with meaning and vitality.
+This level of passion and dedication provides the essence that goes into each of Whistling Frog Tile's beautiful handmade work.

 Whistling Frog Tile Company: The Story Behind The Name